DataDog/documentation/content/en/network_performance_monitoring/network_page.md

 Use the _Show N/A (Unresolved Traffic)_ toggle in the upper right corner of the data table to filter out aggregate connections with unresolved (`N/A`) sources or destinations.

-Select any row from the data table to see associated logs, traces, and processes for a given _source_ <=> _destination_ aggregate connections:
+Select any row from the data table to see associated logs, traces, and processes for a given _source_ <=> _destination_ aggregate connection:

 {{< img src="network_performance_monitoring/network_page/flow_details.png" alt="Aggregate Connection Details"  style="width:80%;">}}